In his early 20’s, General Gregorio del Pilar (also known as “Goyo”) was just as love-struck as most people his age.

-If the dashing Heneral Goyo had not died early, he would have rivaled Rizal for the title “playboy of Philippine history.”
+Had he not died early, Heneral Goyo would have rivaled Rizal for the title “playboy of Philippine history.”
 But what is it about Goyo that women of his time easily fell head over heels in love with him?

 In addition to his military prowess at such a young age, the boy general’s physical attributes were equally pleasing, as described by his friend Rafael Palma: